sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

     has_secure_password
 end
 	```
 	* What does `has_secure_password` do?
 		* Creates virtual `password` & `password_confirmation` attributes on your model, which are not stored in the database (that would be a very insecure).
 		* Validates that password & password_confirmation attributes match.
 		* Uses bcrypt to hash the password and store it in the model's `password_digest` attribute

+* Add a validation to the user model that ensures the password is between 6 and 40 characters. `validates :password, length: {within: 6..40}`

+##Step 3 — Test your validations

+* Enter the `rails console`
+* Make sure the validation are working correctly and the user is not saved to the database in these three conditions when the user:
+	* has no username
+	* has password & password_confirmation fields that do not match.
+	* has a password that is less than 6 characters

+##Step 4

 ##Ref